Civilian Casualties

 Libyan rebel forces

-Reports of the incident mention the neighbourhood of Fashloum (فشلوم) and the town of Tajoura (تاجوراء) within the Tripoli (طرابلس) district.
+Reports of the incident mention the vicinity of Ibn Sina Hospital (مستشفي ابن سينا), for which the generic coordinates are: 31.183768, 16.584301.
 Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.
-The generic coordinates of a middle point between these two locations are: 32.864063, 13.275073.

 • Suspected belligerent